liu-qingzhen/Pointpillars-ROS/README.md

+This project was based on https://github.com/cedricxie/second_ros

+I debugged the original repo and applied it with Pointpillars.

+Below is the readme of the original repo

 # Run SECOND as a ROS Node

 This project is still work in progress.
 Feel free to make pull requests and improve the performance together.